-Local Planning Scheme No 7
+Local Planning Scheme No 7.

-Local Planning Policy 8.7 "car parking"
+• Local Planning Policy 8.7 "car parking".

-The applicant has paid a standard planning application fee of \$547.
+The applicant has paid a standard planning application fee of \$800.

-GOAL 1: Great Place for Residential and Business Development Objectives How the Shire will contribute 1.4 Ensure Shire is "open for business" and supports industry and business development 1.5 Facilitate population and visitor attraction and growth to expand and diversify the regional economy ,
+Goal 1: Great Place for Residential and Business Development Objectives How the Shire will contribute 1.4 Ensure Shire is "open for business" and supports industry and business development b) Identify and engage with future new business and industry opportunities 1.5 Facilitate population and visitor attraction and growth to expand and diversify the regional economy a) Tourism and marketing with a focus on promotion and product development based on natural assets in partnership with the Department of Parks and Wildlife